-Rita Ora, Adam Lambert and David Guetta are among acts to play at the concert in tribute to Swedish DJ Avicii, to raise awareness around mental health issues
+Rita Ora and David Guetta are among acts to play at the concert in tribute to Swedish DJ Avicii, to raise awareness around mental health issues

 Sign up for IQ Index